thisismydesign/recurring_active_job/README.md

 ## Alternatives

 [resque-scheduler](https://github.com/resque/resque-scheduler#dynamic-schedules) has the same functionality (and more) and [it can also support ActiveJob](https://stackoverflow.com/a/48551550/2771889).
-The drawback being the mandatory dependency on Resque and therefore Redis.
+The drawback being the mandatory dependency on Resque (and therefore Redis) and having to run it as a separate service.

 ## Installation